As a parent, what is my role, and what can I do to best support my child’s education?

 Find or Create Learning Opportunities for Your Child

 If you think your child would benefit from supplemental learning opportunities, in addition to her school assignments, that’s great!
 Make sure these are meaningful—not just busy work.
 They should also be appropriate for your child’s age.
 Here are a few things to keep in mind.

 Pick one or two subjects.
 Remember, you don’t have to cover every subject!
 Start with one (maybe reading or math or a subject your child is interested in) and then add another when you’re ready.

 Find resources.
 It is good to offer your child a mix of learning activities—online activities as well as other activities.
-For a list or resources for children Pre-K through 12th grade, visit Wide Open School.

 Find out what the activity requires.
 You can do a few simple things to make sure that your child enjoys an activity and is successful.
 When you choose an activity, make sure your child:

 - Is able to read the instructions and the material

 - Understands what he or she is being asked to do